abir10t/vue-js/README.md

-   ### give input into input fiels that will automaticlt changed :
+   ### give input into input fields and  that data will show automaticly :

     <!DOCTYPE html>
     <html lang="en">